xoxzo/blog.xoxzo.com/content/Announcements/endpoint-nouns-change-en.md

-Title: 【Xoxzo】Changes for API endpoints
+Title: [Xoxzo]Changes for API endpoints
 Date: 2017-11-24
 Slug: endpoint-nouns-change
 Lang: en
 Tags: endpoint, nouns
-Author: Aikra Nonaka
+Author: Akira Nonaka
 Summary: XOXZO has changed some endpoints in order to improve usability.

 In order to improve usablility, XOXZO has changed the API endpoints for